jonsuh/jonsuh.com/_posts/2015-09-29-integrating-react-with-gulp.md

 └── package.json
 ```

-...the `package.json` file where I define any Gulp dependencies I’ll be using:
+...the `package.json` file where I define any gulp dependencies I’ll be using:

 ```json
 {